SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-31
 - In VPC peering, when you are adding routes in VPC, if acceptor vpc is not in our control what you will do ?  we should inform them to add the acceptor route in their terraform code.
+- Is really Peering connection is required ?
+- So how do we connect to other VPC which is in other company ?
+- We install VPN in default VPC and then connect.

+### Session-32
 -